co-DB/coDB/engine/docs/files_structure.md

 ### Assumptions

 Files used in coDB must match the exact layout described in this documentation.
 Any deviation can result in unexpected behaviour.
-Currently, changing the location of the `.coDB` directory is not supported, but this may change in the future.
+Currently, changing the location of the main coDB directory is not supported, but this may change in the future.